-- ❖ Passport
+- A Passport

-- ❖ 1-20
+- ❖ I-20

 - ❖ I-94 Admissions Number

-- Social Security Card (International Students should speak with a Student Employment Office representative to obtain)
+- ❖ Social Security Card (International Students should speak with a Student Employment Office representative to obtain)

-Once the Student Employment Office has reviewed your students' paperwork, they will be approved, and you will receive an email that your student may begin working.
-You will also see the student's information move from the "My Selected" tab to "My Employees."
-Note: Your student may not work until the Student Employment Office has approved them.
+Once Student Employment Office has reviewed your students' paperwork they will be approved and you will receive an email that your student may begin working.
+Note: Your student may not work until Student Employment Office has approved them.